-- if proxy or postal voting is allowed and they do not propose to attend in person, how to cast their proxy or postal vote (if allowed by the rules).
+- if they do not plan to attend in person, how to cast their proxy or postal vote (if allowed by the rules).

-The minimum time a notice may be sent before a meeting is set out in the rules of the association, and must be strictly adhered to.
+The time and manner for giving notice of a meeting is set out in the rules of the association, and must be strictly adhered to.
 Inadequate notice may invalidate a meeting.
 All members who are entitled to attend a meeting must be given proper notice in accordance with the rules.

 A typical agenda briefly sets out what matters will be covered and in what order.
 If members are notified of the business to be conducted at the meeting, then the meeting must be confined to dealing with those particular matters.
-The chairperson should ensure any new agenda items raised during the meeting are put on the agenda for the next meeting and not discussed at the current meeting.
-This allows members time to consider matters properly and avoids disadvantaging members who have already voted by proxy or postal vote (where these methods of voting are allowed).
+Any new agenda items raised during a meeting should be put on the agenda for the next meeting.
+This allows members time to consider matters properly and avoids disadvantaging members who are not in attendance at the meeting and therefore unaware the new business.

 A proper meeting must have a chairperson to chair the proceedings.
 The chairperson is required to control the meeting procedures and has the task of:

 - ensuring proper notice was given and an agenda provided;